 MEDIAL PATELLA LUXATION (MPL) TREATMENTVeterinary surgery provides relief for dogs with knee immobility, genetic developmental leg problems, or Medial Patella Luxation (MPL).

-MPL can be the result of an injury but is usually a developmental problem where a bone deformity in the tibia and/or femur.
-This deformity leads to an inward pull of the quadriceps muscles encompassing the patella (knee cap).
+MPL can be the result of an injury but is usually a developmental problem with a bone deformity in the tibia and/or femur.
+This leads to an inward pull of the quadriceps muscles encompassing the patella (kneecap).
 With a significant pull, the patella dislocates (luxates) inwardly (medial).

 Veterinary Surgery for MPL Procedure